Kamilosok/AI-Labs/Lab 2/README.md

 Write to `zad4_output.txt`

 Output a single line with your move sequence consisting only of the characters `U`, `D`, `L` or `R`.
 There should be no breaks in between the characters.

+> **Note:** There may be multiple valid solutions, because of that the tests can't be simply checked with a pre-made out4_X.txt, therefore the one can check the validity of the solution with a `--verbose` flag

 ### Solution E4